enumatech/ganache-lab/README.md

 Install with `yarn install`.

+If you want to see external contract loading, then `dapp build`.

 Run the tests manually with `yarn test --watch`.

 Change something in `test/chain_test.js` and save the file.